Disclaimer: this by no means is a theory that will apply to everyone. It’s something that should be tweaked, adapted and definitely challenged.

 Factors that are a reality:

-If you’re lucky, you’ve got the grades to stand out.
-However, I’d argue that even high grades is a dying commodity, as businesses are increasingly realising that there’s a significant disconnect between what we learn at university and what they actually do in reality.
+If you’re lucky, you’ve got the grades to stand out to employers.
+However, I’d argue that even high grades are a dying commodity, as businesses are increasingly realising that there’s a significant disconnect between what we learn at university and what they actually do in reality.

 One of my good friends, Gift Lubele, attended the African Leadership University in Mauritius.
 He told me the following: